MSecure/contact-tracing-us/Washington/README.md

   - This permission is protected by signature level protection where in which the system can only accepted by the system if the requesting app and the current application have the same signature.
 - Broadcast Receiver: ``androidx.work.impl.diagnostics.DiagnosticsReceiver`` is protected by a permission but the protection level of the permissio should be checked
   - permission: `android.permission.DUMP`
+- Broadcast Receiver: `com.google.android.apps.exposurenotification.nearby.SmsVerificationBroadcastReceiver` is protected by a permission but the protection level to the permission should be checked
+  - permission: `com.google.android.gms.nearby.exposurenotification.EXPOSURE_CALLBACK`
+- Service: `com.google.android.play.core.assetpacks.AssetPackExtractionService` is not protected and is exported leaving accessible to other apps on the device
+-

 ## Server Locations:
 - Most servers exist within the US except for 3 of them: one exists in Districto Capital de Bogoto, Columbia; Dublin, Ireland; and Noord-Holland, Neatherlands.